Cambrian Way: The working groups

 These groups consist mostly of members of Ramblers Cymru, the Welsh section of The Ramblers.
 Task groups from local areas will undertake work in their own locality, coordinated by the working group.
 Their objectives are:

 (1) To survey the route and its variants to establish the condition of the route including any stiles, fences and gates.

 (2) To establish where waymarking would be beneficial and appropriate and to seek permission from landowners to allow such waymarks.
 It is not considered appropriate to do so over mountain tops, but it would be beneficial at lower levels through farmland where paths are not always easy to follow.

 (3) To report any obstacles along the route and suggest any alternatives to the route that it is considered would improve it for any reason.
 By consultation with the Cambrian Way Trust, decisions can be made as to whether these should be incorporated into future editions of the guidebook and promoted on the Cambrian Way website.

 (4) To liaise with landowners, County Councils and National Park Authorities as to what action should be taken to rectify any problems and/or improve the route.

 (5) To liaise with existing accommodation providers and campsites as listed in the guidebook and to seek addition establishments, particularly in remote areas.

 (6) To promote the Cambrian Way by whatever means are considered appropriate through The Ramblers and other organisations.

-On completion of this, there may be a possibility that the Ordnance Survey will mark the route on their maps, though this will depend upon how much waymarking has been achieved.
 In August 2019 Oliver Wicks from Ramblers Cymru said, "We have currently completed waymarking the route up to and including the Brecon Beacons and hope to have completed the entire route by the new year."

-A new guide to the Cambrian Way was published in July 2019.
+In June 2022 the Ordnance Survey placed the route of the Cambrian Way on their maps.